emmt/DataBags.jl/README.md

 The same rules apply if the container is built out of an existing dictionary (do not forget that containers are themselves abstract dictionaries).
-So `Container(F)` yields a container with keys of the same type as those of `F` (that is `Integer` in that case) and values of `Any` type.
+So `Container(F)` yields a container with keys of the same type as those of `F` (that is `Integer` in that case) but values of `Any` type.

 When a container is built out of an existing dictionary, the container creates a new dictionary to store its values and initializes it with the contents of the dictionary passed in argument.
 After the creation of the container, the container and the original dictionary are independent.
 Their values, which may be references to other objects, may not be independent though.
-If you want to make a container that stores its contents in a dictionary, say `dict`, call:
+If you want to make a container that stores its contents in a given dictionary, say `dict`,
+call:

 ```julia
 wrap(Container, dict)